infosecsecurity/Spaghetti/README.md

  ![logo](https://github.com/m4ll0k/Spaghetti/blob/master/screenshots/logo.png)

 ## Description
 Spaghetti is a web application security scanner tool.
-It is designed to find various default and insecure files, configurations and misconfiguration.
+It is designed to find various default and insecure files, configurations and misconfigurations.
 Spaghetti is built on python2.7 and can run on any platform which has a Python environment.

 ## Features
 - Fingerprints